zacanger/jsdoctap/README.md

   Babelified
 * Babel configs in package.json don't work
 * Clean up comment-parser and getModuleName (in tap)
+* Make `-i` flag flexible, and allow it to appear more than once
 * Quickcheck-like features?
 * Type it (Flow, probably)
 * More tests and examples